Ratlines (World War II): Role of U.S. intelligence

+Although the CIC arrested Father Vilim Cecelja (who provided some Ustaše with false identities) in October 1945, the U.S. agency reportedly helped some of the Croatian nationalists flee from Europe.
+The CIC is also estimated to have aided the escapes of perhaps 70 Soviet defectors and informants to South America, as well as Klaus Barbie, whom the Austria-based 430th CIC began protecting in April 1947.
+The regional CIC director established a local ratline as early as 1945.
+In November 1947, ex-SS officer Karl Hass, who had assisted Hudal in helping Nazis flee Europe, was brought to Austria to aid the CIC in the anti-Soviet matter.

-In April 1947, the 430th CIC, based in Allied-occupied Austria, began protecting Klaus Barbie, known as the "Butcher of Lyon" for his Gestapo leadership in Lyon, France.
-The French demanded Barbie's extradition in 1950, as rumors circulated that he had been employed by the 66th CIC (previously unaware that Barbie was being sheltered by the 430th).
+After rumors circulated that Barbie had been employed by the 66th CIC in Germany, the French demanded Barbie's extradition in 1950; the 66th was until then unaware that he was being sheltered by the 430th.
 Barbie gave the CIC access to knowledge about the French occupation zone in Germany, the Communist Party of Germany, and former SS officers.
-Meanwhile, Barbie learned about the Austria-based Document Disposal Unit (DDU), a U.S. State Department intelligence unit led by CIA director Allen Dulles and staffed with Office of Strategic Services (OSS) men, also sometimes operating as War Department or OSS entities.
+Meanwhile, he learned about the Austria-based Document Disposal Unit (DDU), a U.S. State Department intelligence unit led by CIA director Allen Dulles and staffed with Office of Strategic Services (OSS) men, also sometimes operating as War Department or OSS entities.
 Fearing that France may have fallen to communism and wanted to extract CIC intel from Barbie, the State Department claimed that he could not be found in the U.S. Zone of Austria, and by 1951, facilitated his escape via Draganović's route through Rome.
 This ratline was reinforced by the DDU, which aimed to eliminate French and British control.
 Barbie settled in Bolivia and spent 33 years there before his arrest.
+In the early 1980s, a former CIC official claimed that "Barbie was the only Nazi we took out [of Europe]."

 The 430th reported in 1950 that in mid-1947, the Army instructed them to begin using Draganović's Roman network to evacuate some people out of Austria, supported by a U.S. official at the International Refugee Organization (IRO).
 The directive applied to: